RainbowFox101/TEMPLATE-webapp/README.md

 ### Halfway Point (25 points / 19%)

 Remember, at this point in the project your web app should be a "working" product.
-I will download the master branch of your code base and grade it according to the final product's rubric (but cut in half).
+I will download the master branch of your code base and grade it according to the included final product's rubric (but cut in half).
 After this point, you should just be adding incremental features to your project.

 ### Final Product (50 points / 37%)